MelanieT/TeensyCNC2/README.md

 their products by replacing the two PIC microcontollers inside the Cricut Mini with an inexpensive, Arm-based microcontroller board, the
 [Teensy 3.2](https://www.pjrc.com/store/teensy32.html).
 I came across Matt's work while I was working on my [LaserCut](https://github.com/wholder/LaserCut) program, which is Java-based program designed to allow users to create 2D vector designs and then send them to laser, paper or vinyl cutters.
+While Matt's original code worked fine, I decided to rework it on order to make a few changes and improvements, such as:

+  - Rewriting the G-Code parser using a state machine to make it easier to extend and revise
+  - Reversing the Y axis so that the origin of the cutting mat is the upper left rather than the lower left
+  - Rework the button press code and add wiring to allow use of the Power button and lEDs on the control panel

 ## Fight Back against Forced Obsolence!